osmankalyoncu2/next-app-template/docs/navigation/Navigation.md

-# Navigation in Next App Template
+# Navigation in Make Next App

 Navigation works as you’d expect it to in a Next.js app.